r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 There are at least these two reasons:

 * In a package you want to provide your user an API that is useful and stable.
-You can vouch for a few functions, that work well, serve the package main goals, are documented enough, and that you'd only change [with great care](https://devguide.ropensci.org/evolution.html) [if need be](https://ropensci.org/blog/2019/04/30/qualtrics-relaunch/).
-If your package users rely of an internal function that you decide to ditch when re-factoring code, they won't be happy, so only export what you want to maintain.
+You can vouch for a few functions, that serve the package main goals, are documented enough, and that you'd only change [with great care](https://devguide.ropensci.org/evolution.html) [if need be](https://ropensci.org/blog/2019/04/30/qualtrics-relaunch/).
+If your package users rely on an internal function that you decide to ditch when re-factoring code, they won't be happy, so only export what you want to maintain.

 * If all packages exposed all their internal functions, the user environment would be flooded and the namespace conflicts would be out of control.